ABTHULLASIRAJ23/my-learning/README.md

 # my-learning
-this folder has the codes that i have practiced to learn the things inside
+this folder has the codes that i have practiced to learn technology i learned